supeng123/frontEnd-optimization/webpack/README.md

-install babel-polyfill babel-runtime --save babel-plugin-transform-runtime --save-dev Babel polyfill enable to run on low level browers runtime transform deisgned for frameworks
+install babel-polyfill babel-runtime --save babel-plugin-transform-runtime --save-dev Babel polyfill enable to run on low level browers runtime transform deisgned for frameworks not affect the global variables

 create .babelrc file, and move presets to this file **remember that compiled failed alway related to the versions of babel-core, if